 Think back to elementary school when your teacher asked you to fold a paper in half and put headings at the top such as good/bad, +/-, for/against, advantages/disadvantages – or maybe they even used the terms pros and cons.

 That was likely your first introduction to using a pro and con list as a decision model.

-Your job was to find and organize information, compare the two sides and make some decision.
+Your job was to find and organize information, compare the two sides, and make some decisions.

 Let’s look at a basic pros and cons list for an example.

 Should we get a dog?

 The Benefits (pros) of Using this Model?

 - Easy way to compare a situation when you’ve got one option (get a dog or don’t get a dog).

 - Can be a simple, fast way to solve a problem (get some paper and make a chart).